Family of 13- year old boy killed outside Richmond Summit apartments speak about suspect arrest and building safety

 The hope for Brown’s family and people who live in the apartments is that children can be safe.

-“this was a bunch of young kids ho ain’t got more to do out there but act stupid and that wasn’t called for for that baby and reason I say baby because he wasn’t nothing but 13 just turned 13” said Boatwright.
+“This was a bunch of young kids who ain’t got more to do out there but act stupid and that wasn’t called for for that baby and reason I say baby because he wasn’t nothing but 13 just turned 13,” said Boatwright.

 The Brown family is looking to move out of the apartment complex soon.